 - Recommended attribution statements:

 - Webinars: "This material is taken from an Infopeople webinar presented on <date> by <presenter name>.
-Infopeople [infopeople.org] is supported by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.
+Infopeople [infopeople.org], an LSTA grant project of the Califa Group, is supported in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.
 Infopeople materials are covered by a Creative Commons 4.0 Non-commercial Share Alike license."

 - Online/on-ground course material: "This material is taken from an Infopeople course taught by <instructor name> in <date (use month an year course was presented)>.
-Infopeople [infopeople.org] is supported by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.
+Infopeople [infopeople.org], an LSTA grant project of the Califa Group, is supported in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.
 Infopeople materials are covered by a Creative Commons 4.0 Non-commercial Share Alike license."

-- Web content: "This material was created for the Infopeople Project [infopeople.org], supported in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian."
+- Web content: "This material was created for the Infopeople Project [infopeople.org].
+Infopeople, an LSTA grant project of the Califa Group, is supported in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian."

 - Who should I contact if I have questions about Infopeople?
-The primary contact is the Project Director, Holly Hinman, who can be reached at firstname.lastname@example.org or by phone at (626) 796-0913.
-You might also consult the Infopeople contact page on the Infopeople website at http://infopeople.org/about/contacts .
+The primary contact for grant-related questions is the Interim Director, Eileen O'Shea, who can be reached by email at firstname.lastname@example.org .
+You can also consult the Infopeople contact page on the Infopeople website at http://infopeople.org/about/contacts .